Mary Rockefeller

 Mary Todhunter Clark Rockefeller (June 17, 1907 – April 21, 1999) was the first wife of Nelson A. Rockefeller, the 49th governor of New York and the 41st vice president of the United States.
 She served as the first lady of New York from 1959 until the Rockefellers' divorce in March 1962.
-After their divorce, Nelson Rockefeller remained governor and would later become the 41st vice president of the United States, serving under Gerald Ford.
+After their divorce, Nelson Rockefeller remained governor and would later become the 41st vice president of the United States, serving under President Gerald Ford.

 Early life

 Known as Tod to her family, Mary was born in the Germantown section of Philadelphia on June 17, 1907.
-She was the daughter of Elizabeth Williams (née Roberts) Clark and Percy Hamilton Clark, was an attorney and noted cricketer.
+She was the daughter of Elizabeth Williams (née Roberts) Clark and Percy Hamilton Clark, an attorney and noted cricketer.
 Among her siblings were two brothers, John R. Clark and Dr. Thomas W. Clark.

 Her maternal grandfather was George B. Roberts, a former president of the Pennsylvania Railroad.

 Tod attended the Foxcroft School in Middleburg, Virginia and studied at the Sorbonne in France, but didn't graduate, instead returning to Philadelphia where she made her debut and became active in the Junior League.

 Career

 In 1932, Mary began volunteering at the Bellevue School of Nursing in Manhattan, which was administered with Bellevue Hospital.
-She served on the schools' board for many years, including a stint as the board president.
+She served on the school's board for many years, including a stint as the board president.